Savings tips for 2021

 I didn’t build up a cash reserve prior to the pandemic and now I am running low on cash to pay my bills.
 I am petrified to touch my investments because I know you should never sell when the market is down.
 What should I do?

 It is true that you don’t want to sell your investments when they are down because then you miss out on the opportunity to have them recover.
 However, as long as you have some diversification in your portfolio, you should have a portion of your investments in bonds.
 Your bond portfolio may be down a little bit, but there is a good chance that some of your bond investments are actually up this year.
 If you need to raise some cash, this would be a good place to liquidate some positions to build up your reserves.

 Okay, but my investment portfolio is a retirement account.
 Won’t I have to pay a penalty to withdraw the funds since I am under 59 1/2?

 The good news is that if the withdrawal is related to the pandemic, the government is waiving the 10% penalty one would normally have to pay if they are under the age of 59 ½.
 In addition, while you would still have to pay taxes on the amount you took out, if you repay it within three years of withdrawing it you won’t have to pay taxes on the initial withdrawal.

 Additionally, if the funds are in a 401k, you can now take up to $100k as a loan against your account versus a maximum allowable withdrawal of $50k before the Pandemic.

-There is no doubt that there are many other questions out there as people work their way through this period of great uncertainty.
+There is no doubt that there will be many other questions as people work their way through this period of great uncertainty.
 Please feel free to reach out to Jenifer at Jenifer@MosaicFi.com with any questions.